 - 1. Navigate to Admin > Configuration Import/Export. - 2.
 Click Create Configuration Import/Export. - 3.
 In the Create Configuration Import/Export page, click Export. - 4.
-Click Start .All the configurations available in Nexus Dashboard Insights are exported.
-All the existing configurations on the host, which includes, Sites , Alert Rules, Compliance, Export Settings, Flow Rules, Integrations, and User Preferences are exported. - 5.
-The Configuration Import/Export table displays information of the exported files such as status, type, start time, last update time, and content. - 6.
-Click the ellipse icon and choose Download once the export job status has moved to Completed.
-The exported configuration is downloaded as a compressed file. - 7.
-Click the ellipse icon and choose Delete to delete the configuration.
+Click Start.
+All the configurations available in Nexus Dashboard Insights are exported.
+All the existing configurations on the host, which includes, Fabrics, Alert Rules, Compliance, Export Settings, Flow Rules, Integrations, and User Preferences are exported.
+The Configuration Import/Export table displays information of the exported files such as status, type, start time, last update time, and content. - Click the ellipsis icon and choose Download after the export job status has moved to Completed.
+The exported configuration is downloaded as a compressed file. - 6.
+Click the ellipsis icon and choose Delete to delete the configuration.